mo7medsalah7/respberry-pi/docker/README.md

 `volumes`: - Mounts the ../notebooks directory on the host to /home/coder/project inside the container.
            - volume used to access the `notebooks` folder

+## Volumes

+* Mounts the `../notebooks` directory on the host to `/home/coder/project` inside the container.
+* Volume used to access the `notebooks` folder.

 `environment`: Sets the environment variable
              - :lock: **PASSWORD** to **yourpassword**.

 `devices`: Maps host devices /dev/i2c-1, /dev/ttyUSB1, and /dev/ttyUSB2 to the corresponding devices inside the container.

-*I2C and Serial Interfaces for respectively BME680 sensor and QUECTEL EG25-G 4G HAT cellular device.
+*I2C and Serial Interfaces for respectively BME680 sensor and QUECTEL EG25-G 4G HAT cellular device.*
-*

 ## Grafana